What You’ll Need

 The Digital Clock project contains a minimal clock face that displays the current time on the screen.

-We're now almost ready to build and install the clock face on our device.
+We're now almost ready to build and install the clock face.

 NOTE: The first connection attempt can take up to 20 seconds before it's fully established, but subsequent attempts should be instantaneous.

-Now your device is connected to the developer bridge, you need to select it from the devices toolbar within Fitbit Studio.
+The simulator or device should now be connected to the developer bridge.
+Next you need to select it from the devices toolbar within Fitbit Studio.
 Once you see a green indicator, you can click Run to launch the clock face on your device.

-If everything went smoothly, you should see the following clock face on your device:
+If everything went smoothly, you should see the following clock face:

 4. Customize your Clock Face

-To customize your clock face with a background image, you will need a .jpg or .png file that is 348x250 pixels in size.
+To customize your clock face with a background image, you will need a .jpg or .png file that is 348x250 pixels in size for Fitbit Ionic, or 300x300 for Fitbit Versa.
+See the building for multiple devices guide for further information about including images for specific platforms.

 Drag and drop your image directly into the resources folder of your project in Fitbit Studio.